manips-sai-org/sai2-interfaces/README.md

 # sai2-interfaces

+TODO: update this README as it is obsolete right now

 sai2-interfaces is intended to enable SAI2 developers to quickly build a user-friendly interface to debug or interact with a robot.
 It is split into two parts: the frontend (HTML/CSS/JS) and the backend server.

 ## Quickstart